mdisant/House-Prices/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 ## Acknowledgments